David Coulthard: Early life and career

-He became the first recipient of the McLaren/Autosport Young Driver of the Year award, which allowed him to test a McLaren Formula One car.
-In 1990, Coulthard travelled to Belgium to compete in the EFDA Nations Cup for Great Britain and was partnered with Nicky Hart, where they finished 9th.
-During the year, Coulthard was selected by Vauxhall Motorsport to race in a one-off appearance in the British Touring Car Championship (BTCC) at Brands Hatch, where he finished 13th (7th in Class).
-At the time, he was the 2nd youngest driver to race in the series, after Martin Brundle.
+Coulthard became the first recipient of the McLaren/Autosport Young Driver of the Year award, which allowed him to test a McLaren Formula One car.
+In 1990, Coulthard travelled to Belgium to compete in the EFDA Nations Cup for Great Britain and was partnered with Nicky Hart, where they finished ninth.
+During the year, Coulthard was selected by Vauxhall Motorsport to race in a one-off appearance in the British Touring Car Championship (BTCC) at Brands Hatch, where he finished 13th (seventh in Class).
+At the time, he was the second youngest driver to race in the series, after Martin Brundle.
 He did not return to the series after suffering a leg injury in a Formula Vauxhall race at Spa-Francorchamps.

-For 1991, Coulthard signed with Paul Stewart Racing to compete in the British Formula 3 series, taking five victories and finishing second in the Championship behind Rubens Barrichello.
+In 1991, Coulthard signed with Paul Stewart Racing to compete in the British Formula 3 series, taking five victories and finishing second in the Championship behind Rubens Barrichello.
 Coulthard won the Macau Grand Prix and the Masters of Formula Three.
 He later traveled to the Fuji Speedway to compete in the annual Formula Three Fuji Cup, taking pole position and finished second behind Jordi Gené.

-In 1992, he moved to the International Formula 3000 series, where he suffered from a lack of competitiveness and finished ninth in the championship.
+In 1992, Coulthard moved to the International Formula 3000 series, where he suffered from a lack of competitiveness and finished ninth in the championship.
 For 1993, Coulthard joined Pacific Racing, taking one victory and finishing third in the series.
 He entered the 24 Hours of Le Mans alongside John Nielsen and David Brabham for the TWR Jaguar Racing team.
 The trio won the GT Class, although they were later disqualified for a technical infringement.
 He moved to the Vortex team in 1994, which received investment from a private investor, allowing Coulthard to drive for the team.
 In his first and only race for the team held at Silverstone, Coulthard finished third.